hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-dns-domain-ttl alice example.com 14400

-The function for changing the time to live TTL parameter for all records.
+This function for changing the time to live TTL parameter for all records.

 *******************************************************************